-Covenant March 31,
+September 30,

-m 111 2010
+Covenant 2010

-Tangible net worth >\$127,650 \$138,465
+Tangible net worth >\$131,400 \$ 143,416

-Debt to total capital < 55% 30%
+Debt to total capital < 55% 28%

-Debt service coverage ratio > 1.25x 3.57x
+Debt service coverage ratio > 1.25x 3.6x

-Debt to cash flow ratio < 3.50x 1.72x
+Debt to cash flow ratio < 3.50x 1.69x

-We have three mortgages and one term loan, all of which are non-recourse to us, included on our consolidated balance sheet as of March 31, 2010, with a combined outstanding carrying balance of \$21.8 million and fair value of \$22.1 million.
+We have three mortgages and one term loan, all of which are non-recourse to us, included on our consolidated balance sheet as of September 30, 2010, with a combined outstanding carrying balance of \$23.5 million and fair value of \$23.2 million.
 Changes in market rates on our fixed rate debt impact the fair value of debt, but have no impact on interest incurred or cash flow.
 The mortgages are secured by the real property of the buildings as well as property leases and rents.
-The following table summarizes our outstanding mortgages and term loan at March 31, 2010 (amounts in thousands):
+The following table summarizes our outstanding mortgages and term loan at September 30, 2010 (amounts in thousands):

-Outstanding Balance Interest Maturity Facility Name (in thousands) Rate Date Medical Center of Western Connecticut fixed rate mortgage loan(b)(c) \$ 3,375 8.3% 2010 Summerlin Hospital MOB II fixed rate mortgage loan(b)(c) 8,170 8.3% 2010 Kindred Hospital-Corpus Christi fixed rate mortgage loan(b) 3,244 6.5% 2019 Palmdale Medical Plaza term loan(a) 7,046 3.3% 2010 Total \$ 21,835
+Outstanding Balance Interest Maturity Facility Name (in thousands) Rate Date Medical Center of Western Connecticut fixed rate mortgage loan(b) \$ 5,225 6.0% 2017 Summerlin Hospital MOB II fixed rate mortgage loan(b)(c) 8,041 8.3% 2010 Kindred Hospital-Corpus Christi fixed rate mortgage loan(b) 3,213 6.5% 2019 Palmdale Medical Plaza term loan(a) 6,975 6.0% 2013 Total \$ 23,454

-- (a) This term loan, which carries a fixed interest rate of 3.25%, is scheduled to mature on July 31, 2010.
-This loan can be extended, at our option, for three years to July 31, 2013 at interest rates as provided for in the current loan agreement.
-Prior to the July 31, 2010 expiration, we expect to either exercise the three-year option, or, since we believe the terms of this loan are within current market underwriting criteria, we could elect to refinance this loan on or before its maturity date for a three to ten year term at the then current market interest rates.
-In the unexpected event we are unable to refinance this loan on reasonable terms, we would explore other financing alternatives including, among other things, potentially increasing our equity investment in the property utilizing funds borrowed under our revolving credit facility. - (b) Amortized principal payments made on a monthly basis. - (c) Since we believe the terms of these loans are within current market underwriting criteria, at this time, we expect to refinance these loans on or before their 2010 maturity dates for three to ten year terms at the then current market interest rates.
+- (a) This term loan was refinanced at interest rates as provided for in the initial loan document with a maturity date of July 31, 2013.
+A \$364,000 principal curtailment was paid on October 14, 2010. - (b) Amortized principal payments made on a monthly basis. - (c) Since we believe the terms of this loan are within current market underwriting criteria at this time, we expect to refinance this loan on or before its December, 2010 maturity date for three to ten-year terms at the then current market interest rates.
 In the unexpected event that we are unable to refinance this loan on reasonable terms, we will explore other financing alternatives, including, among other things, potentially increasing our equity investment in the property utilizing funds borrowed under our revolving credit facility.